rstudio/rstudio-conf-2022-program/sessions/business-intelligence/building-client-portal-app.md

 With the Dutch Mortgage Portfolio Management Group we built a client portal for their customers wanting insights into their mortgage investment portfolio.
-This was done with a Shiny app that runs in Azure App Service, with plumber api's serving portfolio reports, and embedded power bi reports with clear and easy to maintain dashboards.
+This was done with a Shiny app that runs in Azure App Service, with plumber APIs serving portfolio reports, and embedded power bi reports with clear and easy to maintain dashboards.